cseco/cseco/README.md

 \# | Item                                                                       | Description
 -- | -------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------
 1  | Water    |   What about what?
-2  | Home (...Complete system with interface that connects to the TV...)
+2  | Home | (...Complete system with interface that connects to the TV...)
+3  | Csensors | Whatever you'd like to monitor

 **[⬆ Products and services](#products-and-services)** | **[⬆ back home](#home)**